Relational Therapy Training

 a Year of Study and Community

-Clients harmed in their early relationships often need more than just interventions, no matter how skillfully applied.
+Clients harmed in their relationships often need more than skillful interventions.
 They also need a relationship to experience what they have not had yet, or have experienced in lesser ways: consistency, attunement, boundaries, shared expectations and action, compassion and present-centered, honest engagement.

 Relational wounding requires relational healing.

-Clients come to us with needs and hopes and deep longings - and then often get stuck in treatment, or continue to make choices that seem contradictory to their goals.
-We observe this with our clients and we try all of the things that often work with others to no avail.
-We can end up feeling de-skilled and wondering what we are doing wrong.
+Clients come to us with needs and hopes and deep longings - yet often get stuck in treatment, or continue to make choices that seem contradictory to their goals.
+As therapists, we observe this, apply interventions that have worked for others and end up feeling ineffective and "de-skilled."

 Opening Workshop